-Home » Academics » International Affairs » BukSU to host international conference on women and gender
+Home » Office of the President » International Affairs » BukSU to host international conference on women and gender

 Over 300 scholars and researchers from across Asia and Europe will gather at Bukidnon State University (BukSU) in Malaybalay City, Bukidnon, for the Women’s and Gender Studies Association of the Philippines (WSAP) Annual International Conference 2023 on November 22–24.